All about Cardboard Coffins!

 DaisyBox cardboard coffins are perfect to decorate in whatever suits your family and your person

-I thought it might be a good time to delve deeper into cardboard coffins in Australia, dispel some myths, and tell people how they can access these coffins either independently, or through a funeral director, as well as looking at the environmental profile of these kinds of coffin options.
+Let’s delve deeper into cardboard coffins in Australia, dispel some myths, and tell people how they can access these coffins either independently, or through a funeral director, as well as looking at the environmental profile of these kinds of coffin options.

 CARDBOARD COFFIN BRANDS IN AUSTRALIA